Tracy Lawrence (album)

-Tracy Lawrence is the seventh studio album by the American country music artist of the same name, released in 2001, his only album for the Warner Bros.
-Records label.
+Tracy Lawrence is the seventh studio album by American country music artist of the same name.
+It was released on October 23, 2001 by Warner Records.
 Only two singles were released from this album: "Life Don't Have to Be So Hard" and "What a Memory", the latter of which failed to make Top 40 on the country charts.
 "That Was Us" was later recorded by Randy Travis on his 2004 album Passing Through.